MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/about/index.md

 ---
 ## Research Interests

 I study the evolution of ferns at UC Berkeley in the [Rothfels Lab](https://rothfelslab.berkeley.edu/) in Integrative Biology.
-I am interested in the role polyploidy has had in the diversification of plants.
-In particular, I am fascinated by a minute floating heterosporous fern [*Azolla*](https://btiscience.org/explore-bti/news/post/fern-tastic-genomes-in-nature-plants/) and in the evolution of the [floating ferns](https://en.wikipedia.org/wiki/Salviniales) more generally.
+For much of my work, I have been interested in the role of polyploidy in plant evolution and in the dynamics of mobile elements.
+Currently, however, I am fascinated by a minute floating heterosporous fern [*Azolla*](https://btiscience.org/explore-bti/news/post/fern-tastic-genomes-in-nature-plants/) and its associated microbiota, which fixes nitrogen among other things.
+My dissertation seeks to understand on what level does natural selection act for such organinisms that are considered holobionts.
-Some dissertation projects currently underway:

-1. Total evidence dating under the fossilized-brtih-death process in Salviniales, implemented in [RevBayes](https://revbayes.github.io/).
-2. Exploring hidden states in various State-dependent Speciation and Extinction (SSE) models.
-3. 16S Microbiome analyses of *Azolla* leaf pockets across the genus.

 When I am not working on my dissertation, I sometimes work on projects with these long-time research collaborators:
 - [Jeremy Coate](https://sites.google.com/site/coatejeremy/), Visiting Assistant Professor of Biology, Reed College, on polyploidy related matters.